Convex hypersurface theory in contact topology: Introduction

 \subsection{Applications}

-As an immediate application of \autoref{thm:genericity} and \autoref{thm:family genericity}, we can extend Giroux's $3$-dimensional approach to constructing compatible open book decompositions to higher dimensions.
-This is the content of the following two corollaries.
-Note, however, that we do not address the stabilization equivalence of the compatible open book decompositions in this paper.
-We plan to investigate this in future work.
+As an immediate application of the above foundational theorems, we can extend Giroux's $3$-dimensional approach to constructing compatible open book decompositions to higher dimensions.
+This is the content of the following three corollaries.
+We do not address the stabilization equivalence of the compatible open book decompositions in this paper, which is addressed in the sequel~\cite{BHH23}.